tshepang/blog/content/computing/FLOSS I use a-lot.rst

 * misc

-  - dwm__: replaced GNOME as my only desktop environment
+  - dwm__: replaced GNOME as my primary desktop environment
   - **Evince**: I would love to get a PDF reader with better navigation
   - **Firefox**: I have since settled on this one, abandoning Google Chrome, the previous favorite